C#/VB.NET: Create a Table in Word

 }

-• Get a specific worksheet by its index through Workbook.Worksheets[int] property.
+• Get the specific sheet through Workbook.Worksheets[index] property.

 • C#